Compute-and-Forward: Harnessing Interference through Structured Codes: Conclusions

 \section{Conclusions}

-In this paper, we have developed a new coding scheme that enables intermediate relays to reliably recover equations of the original messages by exploiting the interference structure of the wireless channel.
+In this paper, we have developed a new coding scheme that enables relays to reliably recover equations of the original messages by exploiting the interference structure of the wireless channel.
 As we have seen, this framework can achieve end-to-end rates across an AWGN network that are not accessible with classical relaying strategies.
 More generally, the techniques in this paper can be used as building blocks for developing new cooperative communication schemes that exploit both the algebraic and statistical properties of wireless networks.
-Here, we discussed applications to distributed MIMO and wireless network coding and we believe there are many more scenarios where it will be useful.
-For instance, in \cite{ndg09}, we explored an application to physical-layer gossiping in a sensor network.
+Here, we presented an application to distributed MIMO and we believe there are many other scenarios where it will be useful.
+For instance, it can reduce energy consumption for gossiping over a sensor network \cite{ndg11} and improve the performance of low-complexity MIMO receiver architectures \cite{zneg11}.

 Compute-and-forward also adds to the growing pile of evidence that structured codes are a powerful tool for tackling problems in multi-user information theory.
 Recently, many new inner bounds have emerged that take advantage of the algebraic structure of multi-user problems.
 The behavior observed in these strategies is not well-captured by the usual cut-set outer bounds.
-Therefore, new outer bounds that account for algebraic as well as statistical structure will be needed to better characterize the capacity regions of multi-user networks \cite{eo08}.
+Therefore, new outer bounds that account for algebraic as well as statistical structure will be needed to better characterize the capacity regions of multi-user networks \cite{eo09}.
+An interesting direction for future study, inspired by the work of Avestimehr, Diggavi, and Tse on deterministic models \cite{adt11}, is whether compute-and-forward can be used to closely approximate the capacity of an AWGN network.